leftstick/angularjs-amd-skeleton/README.md

 This seed project is powered by [generator-amd-angular](https://github.com/leftstick/generator-amd-angular)

-## This skeleton is playable, follow below steps to run it locally ##
+## This skeleton is playable, give following steps to run it locally ##

 - Install [Nodejs][node-url].
 (Ignore if you have it installed)
 - Install [gulp][gulp-url] globally